hvuitsme/ComicStoreManager-PySide6/README.md

 - Double-click on `install.sh`.

 #### Note:
 Make sure you have installed necessary extensions like Python and Pylance in your VSCode.
-Set up your environment using `ctrl+shift+p` -> `python interpreter`, then run the program by right-clicking and selecting `run python' -> 'rum python file in terminal`.
+Set up your environment using `ctrl+shift+p` -> `python interpreter`, then run the program by right-clicking and selecting `run python` -> `rum python file in terminal`.